yshrsmz/BuildKonfig/README.md

 Yes(sort of).
 Kotlin Multiplatform Project does not support product flavor.
 Kotlin/Native part of the project has release/debug distinction, but it's not global.
-So we made some workaround to mimick product flavor capability of Android.
+So to mimick product flavor capability of Android, we need to provide additional property in order to determine flavors.

 Specify default flavor in your `gradle.properties`